dqops/dqo/docs/dqo-concepts/data-quality-dashboards/data-quality-dashboards.md

 - **Data Source States dashboards**.
 This group of dashboards contains a summaries on most incomplete columns, table freshness, table ingestion delay, the biggest tables measured by recurring checks anf table row count for time partitions.

-- **Data Quality Platform dashboards**.
-This group of dashboards contains the summaries of daily tests per check, data stream and table.
+- **DQ Statistics dashboards**.
+This group of dashboards contains the summaries of daily tests per check, data stream and table, as well as checks no longer in use.

 ## What's next